PayamDivsalar/RssReader/README.md

 ## Getting Started

 1. Clone this repository to your local machine.
-2. Go to the src directory.
+2. Go to the "src" directory.
 3. Compile the Java code using your preferred IDE or command line.
 4. Run the "Main" code.
 5. Follow the on-screen instructions to add, delete, and view RSS feeds.